 The drama and conflict of story is largely the conflict of desires between characters (as well as within them).
 If that’s true, we darn well better know what those desires are and better yet, why our characters have them!

 In terms of the desires in conflict within a protagonist, Martin has quoted William Faulkner on the subject as saying, “The only thing worth writing about is the human heart in conflict with itself.”

 Certainly one popular source of interpersonal conflict within stories is good old misunderstanding!
-In fact, you may have already tired of how often your favorite TV melodramas rely upon it lol.
+In fact, you may have already tired of how often your favorite TV melodramas rely upon this technique which is called “dramatic irony”.
 Nevertheless, used well, this element can be as effective as it is true to drama/conflict in the real world.

 In summary, if we can fine-tune our storytelling well enough, we can: